ubaidsayyed54/tutorial-ci-for-serverless/README.md

 1. Report code analysis over time and enforce industry accepted coding standards
 2. Report code coverage over time and enforce qualitative processes like
-  a) fail when code coverage percentage drops lower than X percent
+    - fail when code coverage percentage drops lower than X percent
-  b) fail when code coverage difference between two consecutive reports drops more than Y percentage points
+    - fail when code coverage difference between two consecutive reports drops more than Y percentage points

 In order to do that, we need to update both `.travis.yml` and `.recink.yml` like we did in previous step.
 Travis CI will store securely Code Climate token,